 What should my child bring to camp?

 Campers should dress in comfortable clothing they can move in and wear sneakers.
 All campers must wear a face mask!
-Each camper should bring a lunch, 2 snacks, a water bottle, and hand sanitizer (if desired).
+Each camper should bring a lunch, 2 snacks, a water bottle, a towel to sit on during lunch, and hand sanitizer (if desired).
 Please label all personal belongings.